 I had a similar upbringing: Parents who loved one another, who were deeply committed to the Lord and to their family, who were faithful and honest and did excellent work and expected their children to do the same.
 They, in turn, were modeling the good example their parents had provided them.

-I could not have asked for better role models.
+I couldn’t ask for better role models.

 The men were strong, smart and capable, as were the women they married.
 They treated one another with respect and admiration, stayed true to their marriage vows, and counted it a privilege to build a life and family together.